 Class attendance and participation are an important part of this class because of the technical nature of the information learned through the course.
 Attendance points are earned for each class to emphasize the importance of engaging in the learning activities and educational environment of the course.
-Students are expected to arrive on time, participate in all class discussions and activities, and stay until the end of class.
+Students are expected to arrive on time to class, participate in all class discussions and activities, and stay until the end of class.
 Attendance will be maintained through the artifacts students produce and digitally submit during class through group and individual work.
 For full attendance credit during each class, students must not only attend the full class session, but actively participate, work cooperatively, and turn in high quality class products.

-If you are unable to make any class sessions during the semester, please contact the instructors by phone or email before the class session where you will be absent.
-In the rare event of an emergency or severe sickness, each student is given 1 "grace" absence without a point penalty, as long as the instructor is notified before the class session and in-class activities are completed on the student's own time and submitted.
+If you are unable to make any class sessions during the semester, please contact the instructor by phone or e-mail before the class session where you will be absent.
+In the rare event of an emergency or severe sickness, each student is given 1 "grace" absence without a point penalty, as long as the instructor is notified before the class session and in-class activities are completed on the student's own time and submitted via email.
 In this case, it is still the student's responsibility to make arrangements to obtain notes, handouts, and lecture details from another student.
 Attendance points missed for more than one absence or any absence without instructor contact before class will be considered on an individual and case by case basis based on appropriate student documentation!
-Two or more unexcused absences may result in no credit for this course.
+Two or more unexcused absences may result in no credit for attendance in class and will affect the course grade.